wadeallen/church_jekyll/community/index.md

 title: Community
 ---

-Missional Communities are underway at First Baptist.
-We have completed our pilot community in February - May of 2013.
-After taking a two month break for evaluation and planning, we have started the Fall session (August - November).
+We are currently in a winter break (December-January).
+We will resume Missional Communities in February.
+However, it is the perfect time to join a Life Groups.
+We are in the process of forming groups for the Spring Session (February - May 2014).
+If you would be interested in signing up, please [contact us](/contact).

+You can subscribe the the [Missional Community Calendar](/community/calendar) on your computer, smart phone or tablet to keep up the various gatherings.

-The schedule is as follows (the first week of the month begins with the first Sunday of the month):
+The schedule is as follows:

 ## Week One

-On the first week of the month (the first week begins with the first Sunday of the month), we will gather on Wednesday evening for a meal and family worship.
-This is a time to bring your favorite dish and your children for a shared meal and worship.
-We will keep the environment kid friendly.
-The purpose of these gatherings is to connect with others in the Missional Community.
+On the first Sunday of the month, we will gather for a social event.
+The purpose of these events is to connect with others in the Missional Community.
+The events will be advertized in the bulletin and newsletter.
+It is a great way to spend time with others in the church family.

 ## Week Two